Michael P Sampson

 Successful collaborating couples can spare themselves pain and exorbitant costs that litigation often makes worse.

 Consider if the collaborative option might fit you and your family.
-Read more here about the collaborative process!
+Read more about the Florida collaborative process!
 Here is a step-by-step guide to Florida Collaborative Divorce.

 Parents: Model Problem Solving for your Children

-Might you be a collaborating mom or dad who can emerge from a traumatic life event – your breakup or divorce – emotionally intact?
+If you’re a mom or dad, you can emerge from a traumatic life event – your breakup or divorce – emotionally intact.
 Will you be prepared to model for your kids how adults can work with each other to solve problems?
-If so, collaborative divorce attorney Michael P. Sampson may be able to assist you.
-Contact Sampson Collaborative Law today.
+If so, collaborative divorce may fit your family’s needs.

 - Sampson Collaborative Law (2017-present)